ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/write-the-code/diagnostics.md

+---
-# Diagnostics
+title: Diagnostics

-Diagnostics are the syntax and semantic errors that are identified in the source code.
+description: Diagnostics are the syntax and semantic errors that are identified in the source code.
 These may include a variety of errors and warnings.
+keywords: ballerina, vs code extension, diagnostics
+intro: Diagnostics are the syntax and semantic errors that are identified in the source code.
+These may include a variety of errors and warnings.
+---

 ## View diagnostics